The best note taking apps for Mac

 Standard Notes also includes helpful organization and retrieval features; users can tag notes and group them together as well as use the search tool to find any keywords from previously written notes.

-For securit-focused individuals, this is a great option.
+For security-focused individuals, this is a great option.
 It resides closer to the Bear side of the feature spectrum, with an almost email-like interface, and for those looking for simple note-taking options with cross-platform compatibility and a highly secure storage and delivery system, Standard Notes checks all the boxes.

 Slite

 Slite offers an extremely intuitive text-to-HTML conversion tool, and allows users to easily embed images, videos, voice memos, and more into their notes.
-While it does come with a premium price, Slite offers a discount to students in need of their services.
+While it does come with a premium price, Slite offers a discount to students in need of its services.
 Slite also provides a table of contents feature, which is especially helpful for users who are taking lengthy notes.

 Slite resides in the Notion category of note-taking apps, meaning it’s really as simple or robust as you want it to be.
-Like Notion, you start with a blank page, though you can easily create checklists, tables, knowledgebases, or even your own Kanban board.
+Like Notion, you start with a blank page, though you can easily create checklists, tables, knowledge bases, or even your own Kanban board.

 Where Slite differs from anything on this list is in its ability to work collaboratively.
 While others offer collaboration options, Slite closely resembles a task management suite like Asana and integrates with other popular platforms like the Google Suite, Slack, and Loom.